hrstuart/SCOUT/README.md

 - Analyze regime-specific evolutionary dynamics across lineage trajectories
 - Perform model selection using information criteria (AIC)

-SCOUT has three available versions.
-SCOUT-EM is an expectation-maximization approach which assumes an unobserved latent expression state governed by the evolutionary dyanmics of the OU-model.
-Thus, expression is estimated in its latent state in the E-step of the model.
-OU-parameters are estimated in the M-step.
-SCOUT, or SCOUT-SM is a baseline framework which uses a lineage smoothing preprocessed step to handle transcriptional noise.
-The OU-parameters are optimized akin to just the M-step with no additional noise modeling.
-Finally, we also include the option to run the model a concept called 'tip-fog' which models measurement error from the assumed evolutionary model.
-For for information on tip-fog, check out: [Beaulieu and O'Meara 2025](https://academic.oup.com/evolut/article/79/7/1131/8104471).

 ### Dependencies

 SCOUT relies on the following R packages: